psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 ```

 It also seems that the 1819 auction was *not* successful, because Steane's executors were themselves trying to find a buyer for the same part of John Steane's estate in May 1820.
-The return is claimed as 12,000-16,000l. per annum, suggesting that the orginal attempted sale in Spring, 1819, was of these premises, and that the return had since fallen?
+The return is claimed as 12,000-16,000l. per annum, suggesting that the original attempted sale in Spring, 1819, was of these premises, and that the return had since fallen?

 ```{warning}